-The Compensation Committee believes that incentive compensation in the form of stock option grants is and has been beneficial and necessary to attract and retain both senior executives and managerial talents at other levels given the significant compensation levels its executives were earning and could earn at other companies.
-In 2011, the Company neither granted nor were any options exercised by employees.
+The Compensation Committee believes that incentive compensation in the form of stock option grants is and has been beneficial and necessary to attract and retain both senior executives and managerial talents at other levels given the compensation levels its executives were earning and could earn at other companies.

 Option awards are discretionary, as approved by the Compensation Committee and Board of Directors.
-The CEO and Chair of the Board has in the past and in the future may request that options be granted for directors, senior executives, or other employees.
-The Compensation Committee and Board of Directors may consider a variety of factors in exercising its discretion, including the compensation philosophy and practices of the Company as described herein: individual or collective management performance; industry compensation practices; previous grants of options; contributions to the Company's success, relative position, years of service; and general compensation trends.
+The exercise of such discretion is discussed previously.
+The CEO and Chair of the Board have in the past and in the future may request that options be granted for directors, senior executives, or other employees.
+The Compensation Committee and Board of Directors may consider a variety of factors in exercising their discretion, including the compensation philosophy and practices of the Company as described in this Circular: individual or collective management performance; industry compensation practices; previous grants of options; contributions to the Company's success, relative position, years of service; and general compensation trends.

-The following table provides certain information with respect to the incentive plan awards for each Named Executive Officer outstanding as of July 31, 2011:
+The following table provides certain information with respect to the incentive plan awards for each Named Executive Officer outstanding as of July 31, 2013: